initstring/cloud_enum/README.md

 ```

 ## Running
 The only required argument is at least one keyword.
-This is what will be used to find the names of S3 Buckets, Azure Storage Accounts, and Google Cloud Buckets.
-This keyword will be mutated by prepending and then appending the strings in `cloudenum/mutations.txt`.
+You can use the built-in fuzzing strings, but you will get better results if you supply your own with `-m` and/or `-b`.

 You can provide multiple keywords by specifying the `-k` argument multiple times.

 Azure Containers required two levels of brute-forcing, both handled automatically by this tool.
-First, by finding valid accounts.
-Then, by brute-forcing the name of containers inside that account.
-That second layer of discovery will use the strings in the `cloud_enum/brute.txt` file.
+First, by finding valid accounts (DNS).
+Then, by brute-forcing container names inside that account (HTTP scraping).
+The tool uses the same fuzzing file for both by default, but you can specificy individual files separately if you'd like.

-Alternatively, you can specify your own mutation and brute files.

 Let's say you were researching "somecompany" whose website is "somecompany.io" that makes a product called "blockchaindoohickey".
 You could run the tool like this: